Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/result.md

-Congratulations to all teams for being a part of Hackathon1.1.
-We are happy to announce the winners of the Hackathon1.1
+Congratulations to all teams for being a part of Hackathon1.1, we are happy to announce the winners of the Hackathon1.1

 First Position: Tech Geekers